 Zaun designed bespoke raked panels on the approach to prevent intruders from using the bridge handrails as climbing aids to scale the fencing, along with a special design for Binns Fencing to install the panels from the inside at the water’s edge.

-The fencing was further protected with Harper Chalice’s FenceSecure Perimeter Intrusion Detection system (PID), a CPNI approved PID system to protect government-specified sites of Critical National Infrastructure.
+The fencing was further protected with Harper Chalice’s FenceSecure Perimeter Intrusion Detection system (PIDs), a CPNI approved PID system to protect government-specified sites of Critical National Infrastructure.

 The 100% British solution was integrated into existing on-site security management systems and Galaxy alarms.